Mesh89/TranSurVeyor/README.md

 To be compiled, TranSurveyor requires g++ 4.7.2.

-htslib 1.7 is included in the source, zipped.
+htslib 1.11 is included in the source, compressed.
 First of all, you should build it by using the provided script
 ```
 ./build_htslib.sh
 ```